yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-connect/connect-applications.md

 For best performance and security, use a [VPC network](../../cloud-basics/cloud-vpcs/) and deploy your application in a VPC that is peered with your cluster's VPC.

 To take advantage of smart driver load balancing features when connecting to clusters in YugabyteDB Managed, applications using smart drivers must be deployed in a VPC that has been peered with the cluster VPC.
+For more information on smart drivers and using smart drivers with YugabyteDB Managed, refer to [YugabyteDB smart drivers for YSQL](../../../drivers-orms/smart-drivers/)

 In addition, multi-region clusters, which must be deployed in a VPC, do not expose any publicly-accessible IP addresses.
 As a result, you can _only_ connect to multi-region clusters from applications that reside on a peered network, and the [peering connection](../../cloud-basics/cloud-vpcs/cloud-add-peering/) must be Active.